Truck Accident Attorneys in Lancaster

 - Commercial truck drivers are required to take a 30-minute break at some point after the first seven hours of a shift.

-- Commercial truck drivers are allowed to drive a maximum 70 hours a week.
+- Commercial truck drivers are allowed to drive a maximum of 70 hours over a period of several days, depending on the applicable rule set.

-- Commercial truck drivers are required to take 24 hours of rest to continue working after achieving the weekly limit.
+- Commercial truck drivers are required to take at least 24 hours of off-duty time to continue working after reaching certain cumulative limits.

 -